Eric Leonard

-Eric Leonard (born October 5, 1995) is an American soccer player who plays as a defender.
+Eric Leonard (born October 5, 1995) is an American former soccer player who plays as a defender.

 Career

 Youth and college career

 In addition to playing for William Fremd High School, Leonard also served as the captain for the Sockers FC Chicago development academy.
 In 2014, he joined Butler University, making 73 appearances and scoring 6 goals for the Bulldogs during his four seasons.
 He was named to the Big East All-Rookie Team in his freshman year, and twice was included in the division's All-Tournament Team in 2016 and 2017.
 He also served as the team's captain in his senior year.

 OKC Energy U23

 Leonard joined the OKC Energy U23 team of the PDL in 2017.
 He made 13 regular season appearances, scoring one goal, along with one appearance in the play-offs.

 Nerang Eagles

 In 2018, Leonard joined Australian club Nerang Eagles in the Gold Coast Premier League.
 At the end of the season, he won the Gold Coast Premier League Players' Player of the Year award.